walterlee7/reacting-to-concepts/README.md

 ## Reacting to Concepts

-This project goes over coding concepts with React.
+This project goes over coding concepts with React by displaying markdown files.

+Requires npm module: react-markdown.